By the end of this section, you will be able to do the following:

 Errors during DNA replication are not the only reason why mutations arise in DNA.
 Mutations, variations in the nucleotide sequence of a genome, can also occur because of damage to DNA.
 Such mutations may be of two types: induced or spontaneous.
 Induced mutations are those that result from an exposure to chemicals, UV rays, x-rays, or some other environmental agent.
 For example, Charlotte Auerbach and J.M Robson discovered the mutation-inducing effects of mustard gas.
 Spontaneous mutations occur without any exposure to any environmental agent; they are a result of natural reactions taking place within the body.

 Mutations may have a wide range of effects.
 Point mutations are those mutations that affect a single base pair.
 The most common nucleotide mutations are substitutions, in which one base is replaced by another.
 These substitutions can be of two types, either transitions or transversions.
 Transition substitution refers to a purine or pyrimidine being replaced by a base of the same kind; for example, a purine such as adenine may be replaced by the purine guanine.
 Transversion substitution refers to a purine being replaced by a pyrimidine, or vice versa; for example, cytosine, a pyrimidine, is replaced by adenine, a purine.
-Some point mutations are not expressed; these are known as silent mutations.
+Some point mutations are not detectable in the final product; these are known as silent mutations.
 Silent mutations are usually due to a substitution in the third base of a codon, which often represents the same amino acid as the original codon.
 Other point mutations can result in the replacement of one amino acid by another, which may alter the function of the protein.
 Point mutations that generate a stop codon can terminate a protein early.